How to memorise Chinese characters?

 Different from our brains, our hands are very reliable.
 It has been proven time and time again that our hands are capable of memorising complex forms and movements.
 Just watch musicians’ hands.
 It takes ages for our hands to forget.

-Therefore, memorising Chinese characters must involve writing with hands.
+Therefore, memorising Chinese characters must involve using your hand to write Chinese characters.
 It means to train your hand until it has accurate muscle memories.

 Now, we can summarise that memorising characters must involve the following: